MarlowGT2014/SDL_Particle_Simulation/README.md

 # SDL Particle Simulation
 This was the final project from John Purcell's Udemy course, "C++ Tutorial for Complete Beginners".

 This project uses the SDL graphics library to create a particle simulation that runs on a desktop.
-The simulation is made up of a instances of a particle class that are define in the particle and swarm classes/headers.
-The screen class and header handle the updated motion of the particles and shows in the desktop video.

 Screenshot: